dcadolph/dcadolph/README.md

 Go is my primary language, with a heavy bias toward standard library design, integration testing against real dependencies, and self-contained binaries that run predictably anywhere.

-Beyond backend platform engineering and DevOps, I leverage a range of languages and tools to get the job done the right way, and the projects here are evidence of that.
-Go is my wheelhouse, but I do not stay parked in it.
-When a native Apple interface calls for Swift and SwiftUI, or a workflow calls for Python, I use the right tool for the job and build it to the same production standard as my backend services.
+Go is my wheelhouse, not a constraint.
+I use Swift and SwiftUI for native Apple interfaces, Python where it fits the problem, and whatever other tools the system actually calls for.
+The language changes; the engineering standard does not.

-I treat LLMs as specialized components rather than foundational architecture, keeping models isolated to tasks where fuzzy outputs are actually acceptable.
-If a system requires deterministic correctness, speed, or auditability, I solve it with code, not a prompt.
+I treat LLMs as specialized components rather than foundational architecture.
+Models are useful where fuzzy output is acceptable.
+Where a system requires deterministic correctness, speed, or auditability, I solve it with code, not a prompt.